 This is an ongoing issue and response by Leander ISD.
 As we continue to get new information and make new decisions, the content of this article may be outdated.
 Please visit our COVID-19 webpage for the most up-to-date news and announcements.

 2020 Summer School will be virtual, other programs adjusted

 In light of ongoing concerns about public health and the discouraging of mass gatherings, LISD Summer School will be entirely virtual in 2020.
 Some summer programs may be altered or cancelled due to continued school building closure and other circumstances.
-Please visit this link for Summer 2020 Testing & Summer School details and program contact information.
+Please visit the Summer 2020 Testing & Summer School page for details and program contact information.

 High School Summer School is designed for students who desire credit recovery to regain high school credits from previous semesters including Spring 2020 as well as students wishing to take original credit high school courses to accelerate.
 Course offerings and registration information can be found at www.leanderisd.org/summer.

 Be a part of our #1LISD VOICE Time Capsule 2020

 Years from now, we will look back and remember 2020 as the year we finished the school year at home and spent a lot of time away from what we considered to be “normal” life.
 To document this uniquely challenging time, we are inviting staff and students to be a part of history in our #1LISD VOICE Time Capsule 2020.

 We hope this project will be a gathering point for staff, students and community collective histories, narratives, images, records, art, and other forms of response to the impacts of COVID-19.